Copyright and business

 What if this happens to you

-In this case, the law gives you options to defend yourself.
-As an author , you can seek to have these cases removed, for example by withdrawing the unauthorised reproduction or imitation of the work or device, product or component from trade or other use, or even by destroying it.
-It is also important that you have the right to compensation for damages.
+• As an author , you can seek to have these cases removed, for example by withdrawing the unauthorised reproduction or imitation of the work or device, product or component from trade or other use, or even by destroying it.

-If the actual loss of profit cannot be determined, you may claim compensation as author or licensee for the amount of the remuneration that would have been customary for obtaining such a licence at the time of the unauthorised use of the work.
 The amount of the unjust enrichment suffered by the person who has made unauthorised use of the work without obtaining permission from you is double the remuneration that would have been normal at the time of the unauthorised use of the work.

-Tip: Learn how to effectively protect your copyright.
+Tip: Learn how to protect your copyright.

-These provisions of the Copyright Act can therefore be used to determine the amount you can claim from the other party in relation to the unauthorised use of your work.
-Should the person concerned fail to respond to a request not to use your work in the future and refuse to pay the amount of compensation requested, you may take your claim to court.
+Should the person concerned fail to respond to a request not to use your work in the future and refuse to pay the amount of compensation requested, you can take your claim to court.

 Tip: Starting a business and want to protect your new company?
 Or are you already an experienced entrepreneur and need to defend yourself against attacks from competitors?
 Protect the business you put a lot of energy into and register a trademark.